jonlpersson/ed-latimore/site/_posts/2024-02-08-how-behaviors-and-lifestyle-are-subject-to-inflation.md

 While increasing the money supply and events constraining output drive inflation, the root cause is too many dollars chasing too few goods.
 Whenever purchasing power surpasses productive capacity, suppliers will leverage their pricing power to curb demand, avoid shortages, and reallocate purchasing power while devaluing the currency.

 Inflation also happens when the money supply stays the same, but the available goods decrease.
-Since the sellers have to make a certain amount of money, they have to raise their prices (since there are fewer to sell) and to avoid shortages (since they’re now closer to running out of goods).&nbsp;
+Since the sellers have to make a certain amount of money, they have to raise their prices (since there are fewer to sell) and to avoid shortages (since they’re now closer to running out of goods).

-Most people don’t call this inflation, but it’s the same idea: the same amount of money buys less of the same good than it did before.&nbsp;
+Most people don’t call this inflation, but it’s the same idea: the same amount of money buys less of the same good than it did before.

 This is the fundamental mental idea.
 From now on, think of inflation like this: